TomFardell/Bank/README.md

 # Bank

 A bank program made by Tom Fardell.
-This is a very basic project I did to learn how to make GUIs in Java using Swing.
+This is a very basic project I did to learn how to make GUIs in Java using Swing. <br>
 ![alt text](https://i.imgur.com/sQjzr2c.png)

 ### Language